Understand Mesothelioma Lung Cancer Symptoms : Comprehensive Guide

 5.2 New or Worsening Symptoms

 Maybe you've always had a bit of a cough, but suddenly it's gotten worse.
-Or perhaps that mild breathlessness you occasionally experienced has escalated to the point where it's affecting your daily activities.
+Or perhaps that mild breathlessness you occasionally experienced has reached to the point where it's affecting your daily activities.
 New or worsening symptoms are a clear signal that it's time to consult a doctor.

 5.3 Unexplained Weight Loss